Astigmatism Severity Scale: Understanding the Levels of Astigmatism

 Where Can You Find Astigmatism Measurements on a Glasses Prescription?

-If you want to know where to find the astigmatism measurements on your glasses prescription, here’s a summary for you:
+If you want to know where to find the astigmatism measurements on your eye prescription, here’s a summary for you:

 • The first number on your prescription indicates whether you are nearsighted (minus sign) or farsighted (plus sign).
 The greater the number, the stronger the lens power required to correct your eyesight.

-• Then there’s CYL, which indicates the severity of your astigmatism in diopters.
+• Then there’s CYL, which indicates the astigmatism levels in diopters.

 • Finally, there is Axis.
 This value indicates where your astigmatism is positioned in degrees, ranging from 0 to 180.